unicode-org/message-format-wg/spec/syntax.md

 1. The syntax inside translatable content should be easy to understand for humans.
-   This includes making it clear which parts of the message body _are_ translatable content, which parts inside it are placeholders, as well as making the selection logic predictable and easy to reason about.
+   This includes making it clear which parts of the message body _are_ translatable content, which parts inside it are placeholders for expressions, as well as making the selection logic predictable and easy to reason about.

    - _Non-Goal_: Make the syntax intuitive enough for non-technical translators to hand-edit.